2024

 Editors are one of the many writing jobs that the industry can’t do without.
 There are several ways you can save money in the process of publishing your book, but an editor isn’t one of them.
 Invest in an editor and create a professional book.

-What you can do is utilize a book writing software such as Grammarly.
+What you can do is use a book writing software such as Grammarly.
 This is a tool that will scan your work and point out simple grammatical errors.
 It is then quick and easy to go through and fix them yourself.

-It uses a simple hover and click system:
+It uses a simple hover-and-click system:

 how to write a book